 Due to her illness, while she was still living at home, we were advised by Social Services that Mum was entitled to claim Attendance Allowance.
-It was explained that the money didn’t have to be used to pay for a carer or home help but could be used in any way to support Mum’s needs, such as extra days out.
+It was explained that the money didn’t have to be used to pay for a carer or home help.
+Instead the money could be used in any way to support Mum’s needs, such as extra days out, helping to relieve boredom, reducing anxiety and frustration.

 - Is tax free.